 There are a number of indicators that can help with your decision to remove a tree.

-Indicators That You Should Have A Tree Removed
+Indicators That It’s Time to Have A Tree Removed

 Tree disease causes the tree’s growth and leaves to appear inadequate.
 Without removing diseased trees, the infection poses a danger to surrounding plants and soil.

 Leaves and branches are key indicators of a diseased tree.
 Losing leaves during spring, followed by brittle and dark leaves during the growing season are considered abnormal and can be a sign that your tree is dying or close to dying.
-Branches can be examined for a number of possible diseases.
+Examine your tree’s branches for a number of possible diseases.
 However, if the branches are brittle and/or grey, it can imply that the tree is in decline.

 The trunk and roots are important details to study when examining your tree.
 A significant amount of peeling bark on the trunk that may have fungus or disease can suggest signs of decline.
 A damaged or hollow trunk may be a sign of internal decay, rotting, and possible root rot.
 Although growing moss and fungi at the base of the tree is normal, it may also present signs of root damage.
-If mushrooms are growing at the base of the tree, it could potentially be attracted to internal rotting.
+The appearance of mushrooms at a tree’s base may indicate internal rotting.

 If you’re still not sure after performing one of these preliminary tests, consult a certified arborist for a tree health inspection.

 Insects can infest a tree and increase its likelihood of losing limbs.
-Usually, wood-boring insects are attracted to dead wood; if you notice insects living inside of your tree, it could suggest that your tree is in decline or dead.
+After all, dead wood attracts wood-boring insects; if you notice insects living inside of your tree, it could suggest that your tree is in decline or dead.
 The tree becomes very fragile and can become a safety hazard concerning falling branches.

 Construction can cause severe damage to the tree trunk and may authorize its removal.
 If the damage done to the tree succeeds at least half of the trunk and/ or roots, the area and tree would most likely benefit from removal.
 During big construction projects, like the production of foundation, the soil surrounding the tree may become compacted, and can suffocate the roots, leading to decline.